 Record your first browser test

 Following the acquisition of Madumbo, a browser testing company that I co-founded in 2017, the entire Madumbo team has been hard at work to incorporate our technology into Datadog.
 We are thrilled to add browser tests to the Datadog platform.
-To learn more, visit our documentation, or click on the Synthetics tab inside the Datadog app to record your first browser test.
+To learn more, visit our documentation, or click on the Synthetic Monitoring tab inside the Datadog app to record your first browser test.
 If you aren’t using Datadog yet, you can sign up for a 14-day free trial today.